North Korea to fete 70th birthday with tanks, dancing masses

-PYONGYANG, North Korea — Workers with paint brushes and brooms put the final touches on Pyongyang’s iconic Kim Il Sung Square on Saturday as North Korea prepared for what promises to be its biggest celebration in years — the 70th anniversary of the country’s official birth as a nation.
+PYONGYANG, North Korea — Workers with paint brushes and brooms put the final touches on Pyongyang’s iconic Kim Il Sung Square as North Korea prepared for what promises to be its biggest celebration in years on Sunday — the 70th anniversary of the country’s official birth as a nation.

 The spectacle, months in the making, will center on a military parade and mass games that will likely put both advanced missiles and leader Kim Jong Un’s hopes for a stronger economy front and center.